tferrari92/automate-all-the-things-braindamage/README.md

 2. Create a new System that is owned by that Group, merge the generated Pull Request into your main branch.
 3. Create a new NGINX service that belongs to that System, merge the generated Pull Request into your main branch.
 4. Create a new Node.js service that belongs to that System, merge the generated Pull Request into your main branch.
+5. Run the workflows to build and deploy the new services.

 If you did everything right, you should see this new system with both services running when you deploy to EKS.